 Stop Getting Negative Online Reviews for your Restaurant – RestaurantRockstars.com Podcast featuring Opiniator.

 Stop getting negative online reviews – is a major challenge for any restaurant.
 Moreover, any business.
-The bad review is a inevitably a surprise.
+The negative review is a inevitably a surprise.
 Which means that the first thing you will be aware is after the event.
 This means zero chance of customer recovery or preventing the same experience to other customers.
 So what is the best strategy to prevent this happening?

 Negative Online Reviews – for Restaurants and Hospitality

-We have written before about the power of positive online reviews, why comment cards for restaurants are a really bad idea, and even on ‘How Yelp reviews Can Disappear’.
+We have written before about the power of positive online reviews, why comment cards for restaurants are a really bad idea, and even on ‘How Yelp reviews Can Disappear‘.
 On this podcast we discussed the financial impact of such reviews, then what are the best ways of preventing or preempting negative reviews ever getting online.
-(We cover the best way to get a Yelp review removed in another blog)

 - Make it super easy for them, using their own device

 - Ensure the feedback can be delivered without needing a name.
 An anonymous review still contains data – and might be preferable for the customer.

 - Surveys should be short – less than 2 minutes

 - Have any negative feedback send a short alert message to your team